Professor Layton and the Curious Village: Awards

 Professor Layton and the Curious Village was awarded the Best Handheld Game award in the 2008 Spike Video Game Awards, Best Nintendo DS Game of 2008 by GameSpy, and the tenth best game overall of 2008 by GameSpy.
 In March 2009 it was awarded Best Handheld Award at the British Academy Video Games Awards.
-It was also nominated for Best Puzzle Game on the Nintendo DS in IGN's 2008 video game awards, and for the British Academy Children's Award for Video Game in 2008.
+It was also nominated for Best Puzzle Game on the Nintendo DS in IGNs 2008 video game awards, and for the British Academy Children's Award for Video Game in 2008.
 It won Best DS Game of 2008 on Giant Bomb, and fifteenth game of 2008 overall by Eurogamer.
 It also won the "Best Puzzle Game Of The Year" award in the Nintendo Power magazine.
 In February 2009, Professor Layton and the Curious Village was awarded the Aggie for Best Console/Handheld Adventure in the first award presentation by Adventure Gamers.
 It was also nominated for Best Handheld Game on G4's G-phoria in 2008.
 During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Professor Layton and the Curious Village for "Hand-Held Game of the Year", "Casual Game of the Year", and "Outstanding Achievement in Original Story".

 In 2011, Adventure Gamers named Professor Layton the 47th-best adventure game ever released.